Open topic with navigation

 (optional) Indicates that when a record is deleted, it will be erased (i.e., nulled out).
 If ERASE_ON_DELETE is not specified, records that are deleted are marked deleted, but their contents remain in the file until the space is physically reused.
 ERASE_ON_DELETE cannot be used if TRACK_CHANGES is set.
 (Windows and UNIX only)

-(optional) Sets the network enycryption flag on the new file, which ensures that any client accessing that file must use encryption.
-(See Specifying the data to encrypt for slave encryption for more information.)
+(optional) Sets the network enycryption flag on the new file, which ensures that any client accessing that file over a network must use encryption.
+(See Using client/server encryption for more information on encryption.)
 (Windows and UNIX only)

 (optional) Specifies the size of each index block in the ISAM file.
 Valid values are 512, 1024, 2048, 4096, 8192, 16384, 32768.
 The default is 4096.
 (See Page size for more details and suggestions about setting the page size.)
 (Windows and UNIX only)